Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Miscellaneous: Earplugs are helpful for light sleepers.
 You can bring offline entertainment, such as a book, Kindle, or card, for evenings.
 Pack your favorite trail snacks, such as chocolate, nuts, or energy bars.
 The prices for snacks get higher as you ascend, so buy some from the city before the trek.
 Bringing a journal and a pen can be a great choice if you enjoy writing.

 Essential Documents: Always keep the original and photocopies of your passport and visa with you at all times.
 Clearly note your emergency contacts with your travel insurance details.
-You should bring enough Nepali cash from Kathmandu, as ATMs are unreliable in Namche.
+You should bring enough Nepali cash from Kathmandu, as ATMs in Namche are unreliable.
 You also need small USD bills for your visa and passport photos for permits and SIM card registration.

 Packing Tips: Dress in layers so you can adjust to changing temperatures.
 You should only carry essentials in your daypack to keep it light.
 Place your clothes for the next day inside your sleeping bag to stay warm while getting dressed.
 Kathmandu has many gear shops, so you can buy or rent anything you may have forgotten.
 We’ll guide you to the best shops on Day 2.